Eyuel-Nigussie/Eyuel-Nigussie/README.md

 > - 👋 Hi, I’m @Eyuel-Nigussie
 >- 👀 I’m interested in conquering scalable, 100% secured app and software development.
 I am also interested in building systems that make life easy for everyone.
 >- 💞️ I’m looking to collaborate on projects and/or build something that matters.
 >- 📫 How to reach me - I am sorry.
-But I am currently busy
+But I am currently busy.
 > I am an enthusiastic learning machine who can adapt to situations.
 I am extremely didcated person who enjoys what he does.
 Very Much!